cu-library/tyro/readme.md

 Tyro requires the following command line options:

-    -key= : a client key obtained from your [Sierra API](https://sandbox.iii.com/docs/Default.htm#authAuth.htm) -secret= : a client secret created for the client key -url= : the url for the Sierra API.
+    -key= : a client key obtained from your Sierra API, doc here: https://sandbox.iii.com/docs/Default.htm#authAuth.htm -secret= : a client secret created for the client key -url= : the url for the Sierra API.
 (For example, the sandbox is https://sandbox.iii.com/iii/sierra-api/v1/)

 These options are optional:

-    -address= : The address to serve on, passed to [ListenAndServe](http://golang.org/pkg/net/http/#ListenAndServe).
+    -address= : The address to serve on, passed to ListenAndServe, doc here: http://golang.org/pkg/net/http/#ListenAndServe.
 Defaults to ":8877".
     -v : The verbose flag.
 Prints debugging information.

 These flags can also be supplied by environment variables: